 It’s a hugely important development that will have broad implications for the growing gig economy – especially when you consider that the number of people self-employed, many in gig economy jobs, rose from 3.3 million in 2001 (12% of the workforce) to 4.8 million in 2017 (15% of the labour market).

-Hopefully, it will provide some incentive to other firms operating in the gig economy to follow suit and 2019 will be the year that the gig economy gets the regulation it so desperately needs to protect low earners from bogus self-employment.
+Hopefully, it will provide some incentive to other firms operating in the gig economy to follow suit.
+2019 will hopefully be the year that the gig economy gets the regulation it so desperately needs.
+This will help to protect low earners from bogus self-employment.

-In the meantime, if you’re looking for opportunities with companies that really care about their employers and offer genuine incentives to workers, start your job search on Zoek.
-Right now, we have a number of new delivery driving jobs throughout the UK, including jobs in Cambridge and jobs in Kent.
+Are you looking for opportunities with companies that really care about their employers and offer genuine incentives to workers?
+Start your job search on Zoek.
+Right now, we have a number of new delivery driving jobs throughout the UK.

 Interested in finding out more about the subjects raised on this page?